PrashamTrivedi/AWS_C002_Notes/ec2advanced.md

 - If there is a problem with user data.
 Instance is in bad config, there won't be any termination or stoppage.
 - User data is not secure.
 Not good for long term credentials.
 - Max user data size is 16 KB.
-- Can modified when instance is stopped.
+- Can be modified when instance is stopped.
 When data is modified before instance start, new data will be available in User data, but **execution will only happen at launch**
 - User data must be in base 64 when sent to EC2.
 Console UI automatically does that.

 ## Boot time to service time.